bcaffo/regmodsbook/manuscript/07_inference.md

 * The prediction interval must incorporate the variability in the data around the line.
   * Even if we knew {$$}\beta_0{/$$} and {$$}\beta_1{/$$} this interval would still have width.
+  *

+## Exercises
+1. Test whether the slope coefficient for the `father.son` data is different from zero (father as predictor, son as outcome).
+2. Refer to question 1.
+Form a confidence interval for the slope coefficient.
+3. Refer to question 1.
+Form a confidence interval for the intercept (center the fathers' heights first to get an intercept that is easier to interpret).
+4. Refer to question 1.
+Form a mean value interval for the expected son's height at the average father's height.
+5. Refer to question 1.
+Form a prediction interval for the son's height at the average father's height.
+6. Load the mtcars dataset.
+Fit a linear regression with miles per gallon as the outcome and horsepower as the predictor.
+Test whether or not the horsepower power coefficient is statistically different from zero.
+Interpret your test.
+7. Refer to question 6.
+Form a confidence interval for the slope coefficient.
+8. Refer to quesiton 6.
+Form a confidence interval for the intercept (center the HP variable first).
+9. Refer to question 6.
+Form a mean value interval for the expected MPG for the average HP.
+10. Refer to question 6.
+Form a prediction interval for the expected MPG for the average HP.
+11. Refer to question 6.
+Create a plot that has the fitted regression line plus curves at the expected value and prediction intervals.